schoinh/galactic-age/README.md

 | **Determines how many years user has left to live on each planet** | January 10, 1991, Female | Earth: 54<br/>Mercury: 226<br/>Venus: 87<br/>Mars: 30<br/>Jupiter: 5 |
 | **Determines number of years user has lived past life expectancy on each planet** | January 10, 1934, Female | Earth: 3<br/>Mercury: 12<br/>Venus: 5<br/>Mars: 1<br/>Jupiter: 0 |

 NOTE: Outputs are dependent on the date the application is run.
-The example outputs above are based on the build date of this application (June 28, 2019).
+The example outputs above are based on the build date of this application (July 7, 2019).

 ## Setup/Installation Requirements